Feeling Sexy

 Feeling Sexy is a 1999 Australian short feature from artist Davida Allen.

-Allen later described the film as:
+Davida Allen later described the film as:

 A lovely plum pudding story.
 It's not out there with a big sign saying that this is the answer.
 But like all stories you can just get a little taste of 'we could do that'.
 There's hope and, as a Catholic, I feel that there is hope and I want to tell stories that say there is hope.
 It's a love story unlike the Hollywood stories which say move on; it's not working here so move on.
 Feeling Sexy is not a kind of Bible story that says, 'Drat it, this is going to be hard work'.
 It's just a different angle at looking at a universal situation.
 It's a celebration of monogamy.
 It's very similar to a seed which, unless it's watered, dies.